eshengsky/node-api/fs.markdown

 If no encoding is specified, then the raw buffer is returned.

-If `options` is a string, then it specifies the encoding.
-Example:
+If `options` is a string, then it specifies the encoding. 示例：

 ```js
 fs.readFile('/etc/passwd', 'utf8', callback);